-The gap between the two
+The gap between synchronous and asynchronous learning

 What students need from online learning

 While students certainly miss face-to-face interactions with their educators, students cited that what they need the most from current online systems is a better mechanism to receive feedback on their current work.
-Think about it; pre-COVID, students were able to ask questions during lectures, speak to a professor after class, interact with their peers about course work simply by turning to the student next to them.
+Think about it; pre-COVID, students were able to ask questions during lectures, speak to a professor after class, interact with their peers about coursework simply by turning to the student next to them.
 Online learning has removed that.
 Now students are forced to send emails, log into LMS-portals to speak with professors; gone is the simplicity of feedback and inquiry.

 Blending synchronous with asynchronous learning

-Students choose to attend class to listen to leading educators discuss their insights, what they need is a better way to interact and feel engaged with the course material during & after each lecture.
-This fall, focus more on student engagement & helping students learn better, rather than focusing on how to deliver your course-content.
+Students choose to attend class to listen to lead educators discussing their insights.
+They need a better way to interact and feel engaged with the course material during and after each lecture.
+This fall focuses more on student engagement and helping students learn better, rather than focusing on how to deliver your course-content.

 Blended learning leads educators to become more focused on mixing synchronous and asynchronous learning online for student outcome optimization.

 However, professors struggle to blend both types of learning because of the following reasons: